 As the needs of enterprise and commerce became more complicated, desk management issues came to the fore.
 People needed office spaces that afforded the organization they needed but didn’t harm their productivity.
 Coming up with solutions that worked was difficult.
 Until the rise of the PC, the best that manufacturers could do was offer people extra drawers.

-Clean Off Your Desk Day ties in nicely with today’s workplace culture.
+National Clean Your Desk Day ties in nicely with today’s workplace culture.
 Research shows that people get more done and feel less stressed when their desks are clean and tidy.
 It helps support wellbeing and makes long days in the office more bearable.

-Clean Off Your Desk Day is all about mucking in and knuckling down to rid your office of clutter and create a cleaner, tidier workspace.
+National Clean Your Desk Day is all about mucking in and knuckling down to rid your office of clutter and create a cleaner, tidier workspace.
 Is your desk covered in papers?
 Has your workstation been taken over by junk?
 Are you drowning in stuff you don’t even need?

 Now is the time to chuck anything you don’t want in the trash, to recycle, and to get organized.
 Getting your desk in check will create a more pleasant and productive working environment, and save you time when your boss requests a file or you need a pen or a stapler urgently.